groundy

 • Agent mode: High-level task delegation where the AI determines which files to create or modify autonomously.

 Full codebase indexing underpins all three modes.
-By building vector embeddings of an entire repository at session start, Cursor can surface suggestions that account for existing abstractions, naming conventions, and architectural patterns across the project—not just the file currently open.
+By building vector embeddings of an entire repository at session start, Cursor can surface suggestions that account for existing abstractions, naming conventions, and architectural patterns across the project, rather than only the file currently open.

 The practical results show up in adoption metrics.
-According to public reports, significant portions of engineering teams at major companies have adopted Cursor, with measurable improvements in cycle time and PR velocity reported at some organizations.
-(Roro.io.
-“How Cursor’s AI Tab Completion Is Changing the Way Developers Code.”)
-As of late 2025, the product was reported to serve more than 1 million daily active users and tens of thousands of businesses, with hundreds of thousands of paying subscribers according to industry analyses.
-(Taptwicedigital.
-“10 Cursor Statistics (2025): Revenue, Valuation, Competitors, Funding.”)
+Cursor is used by over 50,000 engineering teams globally, and nearly 70% of the Fortune 1000 is represented in its customer base, including NVIDIA, Uber, Adobe, Salesforce, and PwC, according to Sacra.
+Significant portions of engineering teams at major companies have adopted Cursor, with measurable improvements in cycle time and PR velocity reported at some organizations (Roro.io analysis of Cursor’s tab completion).
+As of late 2025, the product was reported to serve more than 1 million users and tens of thousands of businesses, with hundreds of thousands of paying subscribers according to industry analyses (Taptwicedigital.
+“10 Cursor Statistics (2025)”).

 How Cursor Makes Money